gyselax/gyselalibxx/src/multipatch/interface_derivatives/README.md

 // ...
 ```

-Once the all derivatives computed on for every patch using all the interfaces,
+Once all the derivatives have been computed on for each patch using all the interfaces,
-all have the data to build local spline representations.
+all the data to build local spline representations is available.

 :warning: **Warning:**
 The cross-derivatives are computed from the first derivatives.
 So, the `.solve_deriv()` has to be applied before the `.solve_cross_deriv()`.